drivendataorg/meta-vsc-descriptor-runtime/README.md

 This repository has three primary uses for competitors:

-1. 💡 **Example solutions**: You can find two examples that will help you develop your own solution.
-    - **[Quickstart example](TKTK):** A minimal code example that runs succesfully in the runtime environment and outputs a properly formatted submission CSV.
+1. 💡 **[Quickstart example](https://github.com/drivendataorg/meta-vsc-descriptor-runtime/tree/main/submission_quickstart):** A minimal code example that runs successfully in the runtime environment and outputs a properly formatted submission CSV.
 This will generate arbitrary predictions, so unfortunately you won't win the competition with this example, but you can use it as a guide for bringing in your own work and generating a real submission.
-    - **Deep learning example:** This example implements the benchmark solution based on the [getting started blog post](TKTK).
 2. 🔧 **Test your submission**: Test your submission with a locally running version of the container to discover errors before submitting to the competition site.
 3. 📦 **Request new packages in the official runtime**: Since the Docker container will not have network access, all packages must be pre-installed.
 If you want to use a package that is not in the runtime environment, make a pull request to this repository.